Enrollment and Eligibility

 Graduate students taking undergraduate coursework will be awarded financial aid based ONLY on the number of Graduate degree credits.
 To qualify for federal and institutional aid programs, graduate students must be enrolled in at least 6 credit hours of Graduate coursework.

 Some limited financial aid is available for summer school, which is considered to be the "last" semester of the award year for financial aid.
-Students who desire to apply for summer school aid must complete a Summer Application Supplement, available in the Financial Aid Office each April (and also on-line).
-Summer school aid will be awarded only to students who have completed the FAFSA and Gallaudet Summer Financial Aid Application.
+Students who desire to apply for summer school aid must complete a Summer IFAA (in BISON).
+Summer school aid will be awarded only to students who have completed the FAFSA and Gallaudet Summer IFAA, and registered for classes.

 Summer aid is awarded to eligible students for degree-credit coursework only.
 Non-degree credit Sign Language courses and credits offered through other University departments/colleges will not be supported by financial aid.
 Summer aid will not cover coursework which is repeated.